jsfiddle/togetherjs/site/docs/index.md

 Note that `togetherjs-min.js` *is not* the entire code for TogetherJS, it's only a fairly small file that loads the rest of TogetherJS on demand.
 You can place the `<script>` anywhere on the page – generally before `</body>` is considered the best place to put scripts.

+## Technology Overview

+In this section we'll describe the general way that TogetherJS works, without diving into any code.
+If you are ready to use TogetherJS and want to know how, skip to the next section; if you want to understand how it works, or if it can help you in a particular use case, then this section is for you.

+The core of TogetherJS is the *hub*: this is a server that everyone in a session connects to, and it echos messages to all the participants using Web Sockets.
+This server does not rewrite the messages or do much of anything besides pass the messages between the participants.

+[WebRTC](http://www.webrtc.org/) is available for audio chat, but is not otherwise used.
+We are often asked about this, as WebRTC offers data channels that allow browsers to send data directly to other browsers without a server.
+Unfortunatley you still need a server to establish the connection (the connection strings to connect browsers are quite unwieldy), it only supports one-to-one connections, and that support is limited to only some browsers and browser versions.
+Also establishing the connection is significantly slower than Web Sockets.

 ### Scope of the session

 TogetherJS sessions are connected to the domain you start them on (specifically the [origin](http://tools.ietf.org/html/rfc6454)).
 So if part of your site is on another domain, people won't be able to talk across those domains.
 Even a page that is on https when another is on http will cause the session to be lost.
 We might make this work sometime, but if it's an issue to you please give us [feedback](https://docs.google.com/forms/d/1lVE7JyRo_tjakN0mLG1Cd9X9vseBX9wci153z9JcNEs/viewform).